samousavih/samousavih.github.io/_posts/2023-05-18-linq-to-monad.md

 categories: jekyll update
 ---

-# Improving code readability in functional C# using Linq to Monad

 How to implement computation expressions in C#

 ![A puppy enthusiastically reading well-written and readable code from a computer screen.
 Although from here it is not clear if that code is a functional code.](https://cdn-images-1.medium.com/max/2048/1*wmihy9TV2z6x238jY4C6Hw.png)*A puppy enthusiastically reading well-written and readable code from a computer screen.
 Although from here it is not clear if that code is a functional code.*